paypal/paypal-here-sdk-android-distribution/README.md

 [Visit our website](https://www.paypal.com/webapps/mpp/credit-card-reader) for more information about PayPal Here.
 * **Partner program:** Please [contact us](https://www.paypal-business.com/SDKdeveloperinterestregistration) for any partnership program questions or opportunities.

+From 1 July 2021 AEST, PayPal Here services (including both the credit card reader devices and the PayPal Here App) will no longer be available in Australia.
+This means you will not be able to accept payments through PayPal Here with the credit card reader device or via the PayPal Here App from that date.
+We have also ceased the sale of new PayPal Here credit card reader devices.
+If you are looking for a card payment solution, please see [here](https://www.paypal.com/merchantapps/appcenter/acceptpayments).
+If you are an existing PayPal Here customer and have any questions, please click [here](https://www.paypal.com/au/webapps/mpp/paypal-here-faq?locale.x=en_AU).

 Supporting Materials
 ========================